 Why Choose Plastic Surgery Clinic of Eau Claire

-Dr. Ewings and her staff hope that this information will be of help to you if you are considering a breast reduction.
+Dr. Ewings and her staff hope that this information will be of help to you if want to improve your breast health.
 Wisconsin natives should look no further than our friendly and knowledgeable staff for advice, consultation, and, eventually, surgery.
-We’ve helped over 2,400 patients during the preoperative, operative and postoperative periods of reconstructive breast surgeries.
+We’ve helped over 2,400 patients during the preoperative, operative, and postoperative periods of reconstructive breast surgeries.
 Please feel free to contact Dr. Ewings at her office with any concerns or questions.

 Call us at 800.456.8222 or email us to schedule a consultation!
 Our staff is happy to help you!